mikeos-tech/Music-Server-Build-Documenation/dns_server_-_dnsmasq.md

       nameserver 208.67.220.220

-I chose to use one of the *OpenDNS* servers I have included a list of available *DNS* servers below:
+I chose to use one of the *OpenDNS* servers, I have included a list of available *DNS* servers below:

 * 1.1.1.1 - Cloudflare
 * 1.0.0.1 - Cloudflare